 - We are committed to educating students in the least restrictive classroom environment.

-- We will support general education and special education teachers and students in an inclusive, co-taught classroom when appropriate.
+- We support general education and special education teachers and students in an inclusive, co-taught classroom when appropriate.

 - We are committed to providing staff training to help general education teachers work with special education teachers and students.